 Session A 8 AM to 3:30 PM

-Introduction to The Greenspan Floortime Approach (5.5 Maryland CEUs, .55 ASHA CEUs, Beginner/Intermediate Level)
+Introduction to The Greenspan Floortime Approach (.55 ASHA CEUs or 5.5 Contact Hours, Beginner/Intermediate Level)

 Children with developmental challenges can benefit from intensive periods of Floortime and Floortime-based services.
 This workshop will introduce participants to the Greenspan Floortime Approach and how this therapy will benefit children in their care.
 The Greenspan Floortime Approach is based on developing and deepening relationships that naturally give positive emotional rewards.
 These are not external and superficial, but instead center on the feelings you have.
 Floortime is an intervention that can be used by parents, family, or professionals to optimally stimulate a child's development growth.
 Learner Outcomes: Participants will (1) Identify the primary six milestones of the Greenspan Model; (2) State the difference between a traditional thinking-based approach and the Greenspan Floortime approach; (3) Identify strategies in using the three steps of Greenspan Floortime.

 Floortime Approach Timed Agenda: 8 AM to 10AM - The Six Milestones of the Greenspan Model